lundqvistr/manual_medfak_research_data/manual.md

 ## Introduction
 The authors of the present document work as biostatisticians ~~all have extensive experience from working as biostatisticians where we~~ and we encounter data from many different projects.
 We have ~~all~~ seen many examples of data files structured in ways that have been demanding for both ourselves and the final users.
 Usually, a typical basic course of biostatistics does not cover the aspects we aim at here, namely how to set up a good data structure, despite this being a fundamental part of analysing data.
-A PhD student who has only recently begun his or her research career cannot be expected to know how to structure a data file in a way that facilitates research on the data for many years to come.
+Stryks?
+Det kommer tillbaks under "For whom...". ~~A PhD student who has only recently begun his or her research career cannot be expected to know how to structure a data file in a way that facilitates research on the data for many years to come.
 Thus, the student is therefore dependent on their supervisor and others involved having sufficient knowledge in this area, and also on that knowledge being effectively communicated early in the doctoral training.
-This is a fragile system.
+This is a fragile system.~~

 Our hope is that this document will offer useful guidance on how to avoid issues related to data management, analysis, and archiving, facilitating work for all researchers/staff involved, both during and after the course of the research project.
 We also hope that if the recommendations are followed in a broader context at the medical faculty at UMU, this will simplify collaboration across research groups.
 Ultimately, the goal is to increase the quality of the research.